-If a DEC is assigned to your event, they will be monitoring the event channel and will be available to help you as necessary.
-You can identify DECs from the "DEC_" before their username and the Wizards of the Coast icon after it.
+If a DEC is assigned to your event, they will be monitoring the channel and will be available to help you as necessary.
+You can identify DECs from the "DEC_"before their username and the Wizards of the Coast icon after it.

 If you experience a technical issue affecting your ability to play in a Premier event, contact the DEC as soon as possible.
-Technical issues that arise in these events are addressed by our Premier Play Event Issue Guidelines, which can be found below.
+If you don’t get a quick response, also contact Customer Service via the report an issue form.

-If you reach the Top 8 of the event, the DEC will set up a Private Chat window to ensure quick communication about any issues that may arise.
+If you reach the Top 8 of a supported event, the DEC will set up a Private Chat window to ensure quick communication about any issues that may arise.

 Premier Play Event Issue Guidelines